Tziporah Wiesel Fellow Dr. Julia Creet

 Dr. Creet has numerous published works to her credit, including Memory and Migration: Interdisciplinary Approaches to Memory Studies (2011), which she co-edited with Andreas Kitzmann.
 She has also published several book chapters, including: “The House of Terror and the Holocaust Museum: Memorializing Hate in Post-89 Hungary,” in European Cultural Memory Post-89 (2012), eds.
 Conny Mithander, John Sundholm, and Adrian Velicu; and “On the Sidewalk: Testimony and Gesture,” in Memory, Haunting, Discourse (2005), eds.
 Maria Holmgren Troy and Elisabeth Wennö.
 Dr. Creet has written several articles published in scholarly journals, including: “Transnational Archives: The Canadian Case,” in Journal of Aesthetics and Culture (2011); and “Calling on Witnesses: Testimony and the Deictic,” in Journal of Aesthetics and Culture (2009).
 Recent lectures given by Dr. Creet include: “H.G.
 Adler’s The Journey and the Literary Deictic,” at the H.G.
 Adler, Life, Literature, and Legacy Centre for Jewish Studies in 2012; “Deportation, Divorce, and Disavowal: The Anti-Romantic Correspondence of Magda and Imre Farkas,”for the Social Science Historical Association in 2011; “Provocation and Reconciliation: Imagined Memories of the 20th Century,” at the 2011 Memory, Mediation, Remediation Conference; and “Testimony of the Deictic,” at the 2010 Congress of the Social Sciences and the Humanities.

-For her Tziporah Wiesel Fellowship Dr. Creet will use the Museum’s rich archives on the Holocaust in Hungary, including the Jewish Displaced Persons Project and Kau, in order to complete her microhistory of the György family.
+For her Tziporah Wiesel Fellowship Dr. Creet used the Museum’s rich archives on the Holocaust in Hungary, including the Jewish Displaced Persons Project and Kau, in order to complete her microhistory of the György family.
 The Györgys were Jews who lived in Hungary through the mid-twentieth century.
 Like so many others, they were displaced as a result of anti-Jewish policies of both the Hungarian regime and later the Nazi occupiers.
-The focus of Dr. Creet’s research will be Magda Creet (nee György), who survived the Holocaust but who went to great lengths to hide the fact that she was Jewish.
-Dr. Creet intends to gain a much greater understanding of the Hungarian Holocaust in order to provide a better background for her research and her readers.
+The focus of Dr. Creet’s research was Magda Creet (nee György), who survived the Holocaust but who went to great lengths to hide the fact that she was Jewish.
+Dr. Creet gained a much greater understanding of the Hungarian Holocaust in order to provide a better background for her research and her readers.

-Dr. Creet will be in residence in the Center through May 31, 2014.
-She may be contacted via email at firstname.lastname@example.org.
+Dr. Creet was in residence in the Center from February 1 to May 31, 2014.